sSlugs/Rerm/README.md

 no current features.

 # Upcoming Features
-Adding bitboard representation for the chessboard.
+bitboard representation for the chessboard.

+manipulation functions for board.

+board initialization functions for board.

 # Protocols
 no protocls implemented.